Protecting the Protected Group: Circumventing Harmful Fairness: Model

 We assume that each potential borrower (henceforth borrower) is associated with a pair of observable attributes $(X,A)\in \X\times \{0,1\}$.
-Here $A$ is the binary\footnote{The assumption of dichotomy of $A$ is made for simplicity.
-Extension of all results to a non-binary case (ethnicity) is straightforward.
-A more general setting where protected classes are defined by combinations of attributes (``a single black women with 3 children'') can also be captured by introducing an auxiliary non-binary protected attribute that represents membership to each of the protected groups.} protected attribute (e.g., gender) and $X\in \X$ encodes all other characteristics of a borrower, e.g. employment history, salary, education, assets and so on.
-We do not make any assumptions on $\X$.
-We also assume that each borrower has a \textit{utility} for receiving the loan or not receiving it.
-Since utility is part of our approach to fairness, we defer its formal definition to Section \ref{sect_GE}.
+Here $A$ is a binary\footnote{The assumption of the dichotomy of $A$ is made for simplicity.
+Extending our results to the non-binary case (ethnicity) is straightforward.} sensitive attribute (e.g., gender) and $X\in \X$ encodes all other characteristics of a borrower, e.g., employment history, salary, education, assets and so on.
+We do not impose any assumptions on $\X$.
+By $\{A=0\}$ and $\{A=1\}$ we denote the groups of all borrowers with the sensitive attribute equal to $0$ or $1$, respectively; we call $\{A=a\}$ a \emph{protected group}.
+Furthermore, in addition to the observable attributes $X$ and $A$, every borrower is also associated with an unobservable variable $Y\in \{0,1\}$, which describes whether that borrower will pay back the loan or not.
+For brevity, we call borrowers with $Y=1$ and $Y=0$, \emph{good} and \emph{bad}, respectively.
+The statistical characteristics of the population are described by a probability space $(\Omega,\F,\P)$; so $X=X(\omega)$, $A=A(\omega)$ and $Y=Y(\omega)$ are random variables on $\omega \in \Omega$.
+By small letters $(x,a,y)$ we denote realizations of $X$, $A$, and $Y$, i.e., generic elements of $\X\times \{0,1\}\times\{0,1\}$.

-The statistical characteristics of the population are described by a probability space $(\Omega,\F,\P)$; so $X=X(\omega)$ and $A=A(\omega)$ are random variables on $\Omega$.
-Another random variable $Y=Y(\omega)\in \{0,1\}$ describes whether a given borrower will pay back if he or she is given the money.
-By its nature, $Y$ is unobservable.
-We call borrowers with $Y=1$ and $Y=0$, \emph{good} and \emph{bad}, respectively.
+Each borrower $(x,a,y)$ obtains a \textit{utility} when receiving the loan.
+This utility can depend on $x$ and $a$ in many ways, but what is more critical is that it must depend on the non-observable quality of the borrower, namely $v=v(x,a,y)$.
+To simplify the presentation, we assume that the utility from a rejected application is zero and that the average utility of a borrower with given $x$ and $a$ is non-negative,\footnote{Zero utility for not getting a loan is a normalization-condition: before borrowing money, everybody is at zero utility level.
+Non-negativity of $v$ can be regarded as a rationality assumption on borrowers: no rational agent would apply for a loan if she/he expects that getting the loan brings negative utility while not getting gives $0$.} i.e., $\E[v(X,A,Y)\mid X=x,A=a ]\geq 0$.
+However, both assumptions can be relaxed.
+We refer to $v$ as the \emph{underlying utility} of the population.